A STEP BY STEP GUIDE TO BUYING A REDWOOD TINY HOME

 1. Location

-First, you will need to find a site where your Tiny Home will live.
-Will this be a rural location, or in a city?
-Will this be a stand alone home or a secondary unit to an existing home?
-This decision may determine your utility options, lifestyle, cost and access to services.
+First, you will need to choose the site where your Tiny Home will live.
+Will this be a rural location or in a city?
+Will this be a stand-alone home or a secondary unit to an existing home?
+These decisions may determine utility options, lifestyle, cost and access to services.

 a.
 Rural